Essential Metal Knowledge

 Integrated Seating/Benches

 Where are they used?
-Obviously, integrated seating is used in conjunction with raised planter edging.
+Integrated seating is used in conjunction with raised planter edging.
 Due to the increased complexity and therefore cost, integrated seating is more likely to be found on private projects such as retail landscaping rather than public projects such as in a park.
 Also, integrated seating is very space efficient which makes them ideal for roof terrace and garden spaces.

-Also known as…Wall Top Seat, Curved Planter Terrace Seat, Curved Terrace Seat, Integrated Planter Seating, Inset Benches
+Also known as… Wall Top Seat, Curved Planter Terrace Seat, Curved Terrace Seat, Integrated Planter Seating, Inset Benches

 Logic Product Example: Modal Integrated Seating